ToYonos/yahrm/README.md

 With a plugin system, the engine can handle various kind of objects.
 For now, it handles numbers (like in the original game) and `Vegetable`, a simple object model for proof-of-concept purpose.

-It's a not perfect work in progress, I just did it for fun actually.
+It's a not perfect, still a work in progress, I just did it for fun actually.

 ## Numbers example